brannow/br-toolkit/Docs/Structure/configuration.md

 #### getExplodedIntValueFromArrayPath
-get the config value of the given array keyPath as `int[]`, if keyPath could not resolved or found, an empty array is returned.
+get the config value of the given array keyPath as `int[]`.
+The value is expected as separated numeric list
-`$pathDelimiter` is the keyPath Delimiter.
-`$listDelimiter` is the delimiter of the value list.
 ```php
 public function getExplodedIntValueFromArrayPath(
     string $path,